Glazzes/react-native-zoom-toolkit/docs/docs/guides/downscale.md

 ```

 Pay attention to the highlighted lines, it requires a shared value describing the current state of the zoom scale
 and why is it `1 / scale`?
-Let's address the last one first, this a pretty common pattern in math, for instance
+Let's address the last one first, this is a pretty common pattern in math, for instance
 the inverse square root of a number is `1 / sqrt(n)`, you don't need to know much about math just know this
 is the inverse scaling process.